Family Of Sites

-Students on our Home and Abroad or Challenge Grant programs work alongside our editors to develop content for these sites.
+Students on our Home and Abroad or SRAS Program Grant programs work alongside our editors to develop content for these sites.
 Students pursue and research their interests and consider what they are seeing from multiple angles.
 They build a writing portfolio that demonstrates skills, knowledge, and experience to potential employers or graduate programs.

 We created the SRAS Family of Sites to provide a wide-ranging and informed look at the politics, arts, cultures, languages, histories, pop cultures, economies, and identities of the diverse Eurasian landmass.
 We hope that the sites will excite students to study these subjects further and encourage a deeper understanding of Eurasia among Americans.

 GeoHistory is our platform for discussing history and current events within the context of geography, economics, and public opinion.
 We present geohistories, student-driven analysis, profiles of major names currently in the news, and important political texts in side-by-side translation.